NVISOsecurity/cyber-security-llm-agents/readme.md

 ### Static analysis (code quality)

-We ignore E501 as this triggers on long agent and action strings.
+We ignore E501 (line too long) as this triggers on long agent and action strings.
+We ignore W503 (line break before binary operator) as we are opinionated about this being OK.

 ```
-flake8 --exclude=.venv --ignore=E501 .
+flake8 --exclude=.venv --ignore=E501,W503 .
 ```

 ## Contribution